Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 8. Wind energy is plentiful throughout the world.

-9. During the production of this energy, no pollution of air or water occur.
+9. During the production of this energy, no pollution of air or water occurs.

-10. Necessary machines for harnessing this power is available economically.
+10. Necessary machines for harnessing this power are available economically.

 Parts of Wind Turbine